avalluri/slog/README.md

 ```
 The above command will generate `./output/sample-app` application binary.

-* Running sample application would generate example log messages to both console and to the file located at `./logs/sample-app,log`
+* Running sample application would generate example log messages to both the console and to the file located at `./logs/sample-app,log`
 ```sh
 $ ./output/sample-app
 [Tue Oct 31 21:59:05 2023] [344365] [I] log message should be visible on stdout!